logzilla/extras/integrations/Cisco/FirePower-eStreamer/README.md

 # Cisco FirePower FMC and LogZilla

+## NOTE: This document was originally for LogZilla v5 and may not be exact for LogZilla NEO

 # Notes
 Use of this module requires UserTags to be enabled in LogZilla (which are enabled by default).